Mahmoud-SaadEl-Din/-PAPER-Comparitive_study_YOLO5-8_Pedestrain_detection/README.md

 # Pedestrian Detection Using YOLO Algorithm: An Experimental Study

-This repository summarize my work in my paper titled **"Pedestrian Detection Using YOLO Algorithm: An Experimental Study."** The study provides a comprehensive analysis of different versions of the YOLO (You Only Look Once) framework, focusing specifically on their performance in pedestrian detection.
-The paper explores various YOLO versions, such as YOLOv5, YOLOv6, YOLOv7, and YOLOv8, and evaluates their effectiveness in real-time object detection tasks.
+This repository summarize my work in my paper titled **"Pedestrian Detection Using YOLO Algorithm: An Experimental Study."** The paper explores various YOLO versions, such as YOLOv5, YOLOv6, YOLOv7, and YOLOv8, and evaluates their effectiveness in real-time object detection (pedestrain detection) tasks.

 ## Points Covered in the paper